EnixCoda/react-lifecycle-hooks/readme.md

 // Example middleware
 function logEverything(
-    componentClass,
+    componentClass,     // component class
-    componentInstance,
+    componentInstance,  // instance of `componentClass`
-    lifecycleName,
-    lifecycleArguments,
-) {
+    lifecycleName,      // name of the lifecycle going to be invoked lifecycleArguments, // arguments will be passed to the lifecycle ) {
   console.log('Going to execute', lifecycleName, 'of', componentClass.name, 'on instance', componentInstance, 'with arguments', lifecycleArguments)
 }

-/*
-A typical middleware should accept these arguments:
-    componentClass, componentInstance, lifecycleName and lifecycleArguments.

-It should be obvious from their names that
-    `componentInstance` is an instance of `componentClass`,
-    `lifecycleName` is the name of the lifecycle going to be invoked, `lifecycleArguments` is the arguments  will be passed to the lifecycle.
-*/

 const removeLogMiddleware = addMiddleware(logEverything)
 // removeLogMiddleware() will remove logEverything from middlewares